Daphne Clarke: Marriage to Des Clarke

-Departure and death
+Departure

-In 1987, after two and a half years of playing Daphne, Smith decided to leave Neighbours and asked to be written out.Monroe 1994, p.53.
-She felt that while Daphne had been "a bit of a challenge at first", she felt trapped by her persona.
+In June 1987, reporters for TV Week confirmed Smith would be leaving Neighbours after two and a half years.
+They had predicted her departure from the show four weeks prior, after news that she had not renewed her contract emerged.
+They also reported that representatives from Grundys were trying to negotiate with Smith to stay on for an extra six weeks to tie up an important storyline.
+Smith's departure came at "a crucial time" as her character was about to give birth.
+Smith did not immediately comment, while producer Phil East said she had "renegotiated her contract."
+Smith later told Nicola Murphy and David Brown from the publication that she actually made the decision to leave Neighbours in September, as there were a lot of things she wanted to do.
+She asked to be written out,Monroe 1994, p.53. as she felt that while Daphne had been "a bit of a challenge at first", she felt trapped by her persona.
 Smith also believed that the role no longer offered her variety and she did not want to stay to be bored, but comfortable.

 As Daphne was one of Neighbours most popular characters, the producers chose not to kill her off.
-Instead Daphne's father, Allen (Neil Fitzpatrick), re-entered her life and told her he was dying.
-Realising that she only had a short time to make her peace with him, Daphne took Jamie and moved away to nurse Allen.
+Instead Daphne's father, Allen Lawrence (Neil Fitzpatrick), re-enters her life and admits that he is dying.
+Realising that she only has a short time to make her peace with him, Daphne takes Jamie with her to nurse Allen.
 Viewers were not satisfied with this ending for the character, especially as it meant Daphne and Des would have to break up, a situation that they would not accept.
+Smith agreed, pointing out that Daphne and Des had such a strong marriage that she would not walk out on him and their son.
+She said producers took the decision to kill off Daphne, which would lead to "challenging" future storylines for Keane and his character.
+Smith agreed with the decision, telling Robyn Harvey from The Sydney Morning Herald: "I wanted Daphne to die.
+I didn't want to be stuck in a television series for the rest of my life.
+I'd taken Daphne as far as she could go.
+She's run the gamut of every life experience she could possibly have.
+I'd had enough."